prabal5ghosh/Autonomous-Taxi-Agent-game-using-Q-learning-SARSA-and-Deep-Q-learning/README.md

 - `matplotlib.pyplot`: Plots the learning curves.

 ---
+   1. Q‑Learning and SARSA:
+Both functions create a Q‑table with shape (500, 6) (since Taxi‑v3 has 500 states and 6 actions).
+– In Q‑Learning the update uses the maximum Q‑value from the next state.
+– In SARSA the update uses the Q‑value of the action actually taken (on‑policy).
+In both cases, an epsilon‑greedy policy controls exploration and epsilon is decayed over episodes.
 ## **3. Q-Learning Algorithm**
 **Q-Learning** is an off-policy **model-free** RL algorithm that updates the Q-value using the Bellman equation:
 \[